colinHarrell/Rust-Budget_Manager/README.md

 A simple, fast, and reliable command-line budget manager written in Rust.
 This tool helps you keep track of income, expenses, and balances across multiple accounts — all locally, with no external dependencies.

-Features
+Features:

-Track income and spending
+-Track income and spending

-Add income entries

-Add expense entries
+-Add income entries & expense entries

-Categorize transactions
+-Categorize transactions

-Multiple accounts support

-Create any number of accounts (e.g., checking, savings, cash)
+-Create any number of accounts (e.g., checking, savings, cash)

-View balances for each account
+-View balances for each account

-Transfer between accounts (optional, if you plan to add it)
+-Transfer between accounts (optional, if you plan to add it)

-Current balance summary
+-Current balance summary

-See up-to-date totals for each account
+-See up-to-date totals for each account

-View overall net balance
+-View overall net balance

-Fast and safe
+-Fast and safe

-Built with Rust’s performance and reliability
+-Built with Rust’s performance and reliability